HHS-Programming-in-Action/documents/DSsample.md

 browsing experience.
 Dynamic UI elements will used with wild abandon with the assistance of Jquery and Bootstrap Javascript libraries.
-Layout of the page will be responsive to client device (phone through desktop) by making use of the built-in functionality of the Boostrap library.
+Layout of the page will be responsive to client device (phone through desktop) by making use of the built-in functionality of the Bootstrap library.

 Web page design will use HTML and CSS effectively, with HTML reserved solely for content and CSS for style, layout and background images.
 When practical